Are You Suppressing Your Emotions or in Control of Them?

 Also, you can talk to a mental health professional to process your emotions and learn healthy coping strategies.

 What are the negative effects of emotional suppression?

 First, emotional suppression has long-term negative effects on our physical and mental well-being.
 These include:

 - Disrupted sleep

 - Chronic pain

-- Increased risk of substance abuse
+- Increased risk of substance use disorders and eating disorders

 - Lead a more self-aware life